 Heavy fog on December 19th seriously disrupted air travel in the south, with many flights diverted to Manchester and Prestwick.
 Seven specials were laid on to bring the air passengers south, including an afternoon Ayr – Euston extra which had 25082 & 25230 as far as Carlisle.

 On December 29th 25082 was parked on the old centre road at Dumfries, sandwiched between a brakevan and a parcels coach.
+The next day on December 30th the 09.30 Glasgow - Euston, via Dumfries, was noted arriving at Carlisle with 25082 & 47454.

 On May 25th 1978 25084 started out on the 08.36 Glasgow Queen Street - Fort William but expired at Spean Bridge, rescue came in the shape of 27025.
 Two weeks later on June 7th 25082 & 25085 worked the 18.13 Aberdeen - Edinburgh.